 All Oil & Gas and S&P 500 averages include companies without a defined benefit or retiree welfare plan.
+The financials used for BP's retiree welfare obligations exclude any non-U.S. plans, where applicable.

 One key difference between defined benefit plans and retiree welfare plans is prefunding.
 The law requires prefunding for qualified defined benefit plans but not for retiree welfare plans; therefore, most companies do not have assets in segregated trusts to pay future retiree welfare benefits.
-All the E&P companies in this study have no assets for retiree welfare.
-In other words, their funded status is 0%.
+Only one major integrated company in this study has assets for retiree welfare (ExxonMobil is 5% funded).
 The average funded status for all oil and gas companies in this study is 21%, with the majority of funding in Pipeline Subsector companies.
 The average funded status for S&P 500 companies is 33%.